gbaier/despeckCL/doc/octave_api.rst

 Octave API
 ==========

-The octave bindings are not as thoroughly tested as the python bindings, so use at your own risk.
+Currently I'm not developing or testing the octave bindings, which is why they are also not part of the build process.
+So use at your own risk.
 For usage examples check out the examples directory.